 Wells are drilled in sections, with the diameter of each section decreasing with increasing depth.
 During the drilling of the upper well sections the drill string (also called drill pipe) and drill bit are typically left open to the seawater.
 However, before drilling lower sections of the well a hollow tube known as a 'marine riser' is run between the rig and the seabed with the drill string passing down the centre of the riser.
 Once a marine riser has been run the drilling mud can be returned to the rig, in the space (or annulus) between the drill string and the riser casing / open hole.
 The lengths and diameters of each section of the well are determined prior to drilling and are dependent on the geological conditions through which the well is to be drilled.
-Once each section of the well and cemented into place.
+Once each section of the well is completed, the drill string is lifted and protective steel pipe or casing lowered into the well and cemented into place.
 The cement requires several additives to ensure that the casing is safely adhered to the well bore.
-The casing helps to maintain the stability of the hole and also helps reduce mud losses from the well bore into surrounding rock formations.
+The casing helps to maintain the stability of the hole and also eliminates mud losses from the well bore into surrounding rock formations.